cloki0610/CI-Portfolio-Project-4/README.md

  - Most upvoted theme display as carousel on the landing page.
  - Form to contact the website admin to chage their user group as creator.
  - Form to contact the website admin to report the sensitive/offensive content or comment.
+ - Page for Error 404.
+ - Page for Error 500.

 ### **Features Left to Implement**
 <hr>